Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticstools.md

 >
 > *Specific technical skills desired include: Relational database and SQL language, analytics/OLAP cube development, report development.*

-Enterprise customers who also have an agreement with [Upwork](https://www.upwork.com/enterprise/) can engage with a curated **Power BI Expert talent cloud** for customization work.
+Enterprise customers who also have an agreement with [Upwork](https://www.upwork.com/enterprise/) can engage with a curated **Power BI expert talent cloud** for customization work.